Algebraicity of higher Green functions at a CM point: Introduction

-\textbf{Acknowledgement}: We thank Jan H.\ Bruinier, Steve Kudla, Jakob Stix and Tonghai Yang for helpful discussions.
+\textbf{Acknowledgement}: We thank Jan H.\ Bruinier, Ben Howard, Steve Kudla, Jakob Stix Torsten Wedhorn, and Tonghai Yang for helpful discussions.
 We also appreciate fruitful conversations with Stephan Ehlen and Maryna Viazovska over the years concerning CM values of higher Green functions.
+We are thankful for the thorough reading and helpful comments by the anonymous referee.
 Finally, we thank Don Zagier for drawing our attention to this problem and many encouraging discussions.